 “Ink is better than the best memory” – Chinese proverb

-Fact is that, careful documentation can save an organization’s time, efforts and money.
-While going for any type of certification, why there is stress given on documentation, it’s just because it shows importance of client and processes to individual and organization.
-Unless you are able to produce document that is comfortable to user no matter how good your product is, no one is going to accept it.
+Fact is that careful documentation can save an organization’s time, efforts and money.
+While going for any type of certification, why there is stress given on documentation, it’s just because it shows the importance of client and processes to individual and organization.
+Unless you are able to produce a document that is comfortable to the user no matter how good your product is, no one is going to accept it.

 “Lack of documentation is becoming a problem for acceptance” – Wietse Venema